 Where I’m from the wind blows.

-Where I’m from dogs bark through the afternoon.
+Where I’m from dogs barkimg_10281 through the afternoon.

 Where I’m from I eat oatmeal or cereal for breakfast.